Hello VGChartz community!

 What kind of features can I write?

 Anything video game related.
 It could be a top 10 list, a retrospective, an interview, or an opinion piece about the state of the industry.
-Check out some examples here.
-As long as it’s not pure trolling and/or clickbait, let your imagination run wild.
+Here's one recent example.